Fraser Kerr: Non-League football

 Kerr returned to English football in July 2017, signing a one-year contract with National League club Gateshead.
 On 27 February 2019, Kerr signed for Hartlepool United for an undisclosed fee.
 He was released at the end of the 2019–20 season.

 Kerr joined Torquay United on a free transfer in July 2020.
 He made seven National League appearances, all in December, before moving closer to his family home by joining Chesterfield on 2 March 2021 until the end of the season; Chesterfield's Scott Boden had moved on loan in the other direction.
 He made his debut that evening at right-sided centre-back, played the whole of a 1–0 win at home to Eastleigh and, according to the Derbyshire Times, "A couple of crunching tackles in the first half would have drawn applause had fans been at the Technique.
 He was strong in the air and played the ball out from the back."
 Kerr was released at the end of the 2021–22 season, and signed for York City, newly promoted to the National League.
+He was released by York after one season, and joined AFC Telford United in July 2023.

+Kerr left the club at the end of the 2023/24 season to move abroad.